 Give yourselves extra time to do different activities.
-A holiday is a time for everyone to relax.
-Although, it’s wise to share your itinerary and destination details with your emergency contacts and family before leaving home.
+A holiday is a time for everyone to relax not just travellers with dementia.
+Although, it’s a good idea to share your itinerary and destination details with your an emergency contact before leaving home.

 Take a daily photo

-While you are travelling, get into the habit of taking a photo of your companion with dementia on your phone.
+While you’re travelling, get into the habit of taking a photo of your travel companion with dementia on your phone.
 This can be extremely useful if they’re separated from you during your trip.
 Make sure to take both a close-up of their face and a wide-angle image that shows what they’re wearing.
 That way you can show people around you exactly who you’re looking for.

 You could also give your companion, an ID bracelet that has a brief description of their condition and contact details.
 This would help you find each other again.

 For everything else, there’s Free Spirit travel insurance.
 A great backup in the event that your trip changes.

 Free Spirit Travel Insurance for dementia